The modern B2B customer journey is more complex and multilayered than ever before.

 3. Test and update your attribution models.

-Attribution models aren’t a tool you can set once and leave alone—in fact, 30% of marketers say they plan on changing attribution models in the next 6 months (source).
+Attribution models aren’t a tool you can set once and leave alone.
 As you test and tweak your campaigns over time, you must also adjust your attribution model to reflect these changes.

 Key Takeaways About Marketing Attribution